snpranav/PyGeocode/README.md

 #### A test folder exists in the same directory that contains tests for geocoding and reverse geocoding respectively 🧪

 ---
-This project is currently used by Reap Benefit for their [Neighborhood Dashboard](http://nd.solveninja.org/)
+This project is currently used by Reap Benefit for the [Neighborhood Dashboard](http://nd.solveninja.org/)